RaphielGang/raphielgang.github.io/paperplane/compose.md

 An example `config.env` is available on Dockerstation repo.

 !> If you can't have a config.env file, or you missed to type something on `config.env` but then pushed it up, it is also possible to use environment variables.

+!> If the config is there but python-dotenv can't read it.
+The encoding is wrong

 ### Getting Session